-With whiskey’s recent return to American popularity, it’s important to know how to serve this oaky spirit to best show off its richness and versatility.
+With whiskey’s recent return to American popularity, it’s important to know how to serve this oaky spirit to showcase its richness and versatility.

-When it comes to transporting whiskey from bottle to mouth, a glass is just a glass.
+When transporting whiskey from bottle to mouth, a glass is just a glass.
 Think about it again.

 While there are certainly marketing and personal preferences involved, the size, shape, and even the type of whiskey glass can significantly affect taste and smell perception.

-If you’re going to spend big bucks on high-quality whiskey, To get the most out of your tasting experience, make sure you have the proper vessel.
+If you’re going to spend big bucks on high-quality whiskey, Make Sure You Have the Proper Vessel to get the most out of your tasting experience.

 Different types of whiskey glasses are designed to enhance the experience of drinking and nosing whiskey.